Added to Saved items

 Shoulder exercises

 These are commonly advised.
-The aim is to keep the shoulder from 'stiffening up' and to move your shoulder as much as possible.
+The aim is to keep the shoulder from 'stiffening up' and to move the shoulder as much as possible.
 For most benefit, it is important to do stretching exercises regularly as instructed by a doctor or physiotherapist.
-Shoulder exercises are unlikely to do any harm.
+Shoulder exercises are unlikely to do any harm and may help a lot.

 Physiotherapy

-Many people are referred to a physical therapist who can give expert advice on the best exercises to use.
+Many people are referred to a physiotherapist who can give expert advice on the best exercises to use.
 Also, they may try other pain-relieving techniques such as warm or cold temperature packs and transcutaneous electrical nerve stimulation (TENS) machines.

 A steroid injection